How to Choose a Bulimia Treatment Program/Center

 Determining Cost

-Choosing the right care provider in order to keep costs down can potentially save you thousands of dollars over time without a meaningful sacrifice in care quality.
+Choosing the right care provider in order to keep costs down can potentially save you thousands of dollars over time without sacrificing the quality in care.

 Make sure to ask upfront about how much you should expect to pay out of pocket before treatment begins.
-And keep in mind that many insurance companies may offer different levels of coverage depending on how long someone remains in treatment.
+Keep in mind that many insurance companies may offer different levels of coverage depending on how long someone remains in treatment.

 If you’re anticipating a longer stay in a care facility, make sure to ask how much your insurance will cover over the duration of treatment.